amramadan/Git-Rebasing-Tutorial/README.md

 6- Choose the type of edit

+7-edit

-7- confirm and you are done!
+7- confirm edit and you are done!